2011 New York Giants season: Week 14: at Dallas Cowboys

 The Giants went to Arlington, Texas for their first meeting with the division rival Cowboys.
 Once again, the Giants were able to record a victory in the final minutes.
 Trailing late in the fourth quarter, Eli Manning recorded a touchdown pass to tight end Jake Ballard to pull the team within five.
 After Tony Romo failed to hit Miles Austin on a third down and short on the Cowboys' next drive, the Giants drove down the field in 1:26 and Brandon Jacobs scored to give the Giants a 35–34 lead, extended to 37–34 when DJ Ware converted the two-point play.
 Dallas drove down the field and got into position for a Dan Bailey field goal that would have tied the game.
 Just before he kicked the ball, however, Giants coach Tom Coughlin called timeout, negating Bailey's successful kick.
-On the retry, Jason Pierre-Paul recorded a block field goal by tipping the kick as it was coming up, securing the win and finishing what was a huge night for the second-year defensive end; Pierre-Paul recorded two sacks and a safety as well.
+On the retry, Jason Pierre-Paul recorded a blocked field goal by tipping the kick as it was coming up, securing the win and finishing what was a huge night for the second-year defensive end; Pierre-Paul recorded two sacks, a forced fumble (recovered by Deon Grant), and a safety as well.
 NBC color analyst Cris Collinsworth praised Eli Manning for generating yet another fourth quarter comeback.
 Manning threw for 400 yards and two touchdowns while Romo recorded 321 yards and four scores.
 Laurent Robinson caught one of those passes as part of his four-catch, 137-yard day while Hakeem Nicks recorded 154 yards on seven catches.
 Jacobs scored two rushing touchdowns, while recording his first 100-yard rushing game of the season.
 This game was ranked #2 on NFL.com's Top 20 Games of 2011, the highest regular season game on the list.

 Week 15: vs. Washington Redskins

 The Giants failed to capitalize on their win from the week before and once again were defeated by the Redskins for the season sweep.
 Washington never trailed in this game and forced Eli Manning into three interceptions.
 Although the Giants recorded two off of Rex Grossman, they never were able to get into any sort of offensive groove and lost 23–10.
 Washington led 17–3 at halftime and never looked back.
 Grossman threw for 185 yards and a touchdown to Santana Moss.
 Jabar Gaffney led the Redskins with 85 yards receiving while Hakeem Nicks recorded 73 for the Giants.
 Manning finished with 257 yards.

-This was the last time the Giants were swept by Washington until 2021.
+This was the first time the Giants were swept by the Redskins since 1999.